Get to know your iOS 9 tweaks

 1. How to set up your new iPhone

-If you've got a brand new iPhone 6S or iPhone 6S Plus then you'll have iOS 9 already installed straight out of the box.
+If you've got a brand new iPhone 6S, iPhone 6S Plus or iPhone SE then you'll have iOS 9 already installed straight out of the box.

-So to make sure your experience with your new iPhone and iOS 9 goes as smoothly as possible, it's worth making sure you set up the device correctly, so check out our video below showing you how it's done.
+So to make sure your experience with your new iPhone and iOS 9 goes as smoothly as possible, it's worth making sure you set up the device correctly before you delve into the rest of our iOS 9 tips and tricks, so check out our video below showing you how it's done.

 2. Change emoji skin tones